 Ms. Thompson is a Program Director at the PIRE-Louisville Center.
 She has a MA in anthropology from George Washington University and a BS from Michigan State University.
 She has a diverse background including collections research and quantitative and qualitative research methods.

 Ms. Thompson has also helped to culturally adapt instruments, training content, and intervention programs for areas as diverse as rural Tennessee and Pennsylvania, inner-city Louisville, frontier Alaska, and Afghanistan.
 She has extensive experience with conducting international trainings, focus groups, key community member and stakeholder interviews, semi-structured interviews, and telephone surveys.
-She has also been co-author on multiple peer-reviewed publications addressing the topics of obesity in rural and inner-city populations, substance abuse treatment, human rights violations, prescription drug misuse, and related issues such as risk and protective factors, family health behaviors, and health disparities.
+She has been co-author on multiple peer-reviewed publications addressing the topics of youth e-cigarette use, obesity in rural and inner-city populations, substance abuse treatment, human rights violations, prescription drug misuse, and related issues such as risk and protective factors, family health behaviors, and health disparities.

 Currently, Ms. Thompson is project manager on a NIDCR U01 RCT evaluating a caregiver intervention to improve the oral health of intellectually and developmentally disabled individuals living in group homes in and around Louisville, KY.
-For 11 years she has managed two central Pennsylvania TANF to work HPOG grants that have focused on helping rural populations move into and up the healthcare career pathway.
-A key part of the evaluation is to assess the feasibility and success of the training program, including the identification of barriers and gaps in curriculum and training implementation as they relate to key outcomes.
+She also continues to work on projects focused on Ohio’s transition to 988 as the new National Suicide Prevention Lifeline and the evaluation of emerging curriculum for the Whole Health Institute.

 Finally, Ms. Thompson was recently project manager on a NIDA-funded R03 to assess within-persons and between-persons associations of e-cigarette and dual tobacco/nicotine use among youth (ages 13-17) in Kentucky, a critically important population when considering public health impact of e-cigarette use and needed FDA regulation.
-Follow-up data collection was completed in 2020 with this sample (now 16-19 years old) during the early days of the pandemic, leading to one of the first longitudinal youth EMA tobacco studies.
+Follow-up data collection occurred with this sample (then 16-19 years old) during the early days of the pandemic, leading to one of the first longitudinal youth EMA tobacco studies.
 The team is currently publishing these findings.